-Bettercoal Code
+Bettercoal Standard

-Since the Bettercoal Code was launched in 2013, it has become the internationally recognised Standard for assessing, assuring and sustaining stringent ethical, environmental and social performance in the coal mining supply chain.Â
+Since the Bettercoal Code was launched in 2013, it has become the internationally recognised standard for assessing, assuring and sustaining stringent ethical, environmental and social performance across the coal mining supply chain.

 GOVERNANCE